Close Menu

 SpaceX’s Florida marine engineers and technicians have extensively upgraded two recovery vessels over the past three months.
 Typically only accessories to Falcon 9 drone ship recoveries, they will soon play mission-critical roles in Crew Dragon’s operational transport and recovery of NASA astronauts.

-The two ships are named GO Searcher and GO Navigator (GO stands for Guice Offshore, the owner and operator), the vessels will likely end up as twins to ensure redundancy – one ship breaking down cannot be allowed to significantly delay launch or recovery operations.
+The two ships are named GO Searcher and GO Navigator (GO stands for Guice Offshore, the owner and operator).
+The vessels will likely end up as twins to ensure redundancy – one ship breaking down cannot be allowed to significantly delay launch or recovery operations.

-The idea is to enable SpaceX medical team to deliver the best care to astronauts on the ship, in-flight, and bring them to a hospital if needed, according to a NASA recap of the recent rehearsal.
+The idea is to enable the SpaceX medical team to deliver the best care to astronauts on the ship, in-flight, and bring them to a hospital if needed, according to a NASA recap of the recent rehearsal.

 The first flight of SpaceX’s Crew Dragon is slated for January 2019.
 And the Crew Dragon will be empty for that mission.
 But if the vehicle’s key systems check out okay, the uncrewed test flight will then be followed by a crewed one scheduled for June 2019.